robwalton/alfred-ulysses-workflow/README.md

 ## Versions

+**1.0.1**
+- Fixed displayName KeyError exception that **completely broke the workflow with Ulysses 12 update**
+- Fixed an older issue with 'un' command

 **1.0**
 - Fixed 100% cpu hang on Sierra with update of alfred-workflow to 1.25.1
 - Added `uf` command to find groups and sheets based on their internal content